 Search engine optimisation isn’t always easy – especially if you don’t have the time or the experience level.
 Take your time and try out these techniques – we promise they’ll help!

-About the AuthorMax Greene is the Managing Director of Muffin Marketing, a small business marketing agency offering content marketing, social media management and search engine optimisation.
+About the AuthorMax Greene is the Managing Director of Muffin Marketing, a small business marketing agency offering content marketing, social media management and onsite optimization.